tomas-fryza/vhdl-course/Labs/06-display_driver/README.md

 ## 3 Display multiplexer VHDL code

-*Multiplexer or MUX is a digital switch.
-It allows to route binary information from several input lines or sources to one output line or channel.*
+Multiplexer or MUX is a digital switch.
+It allows to route binary information from several input lines or sources to one output line or channel.

 1. Create a new project in ISE titled `display_driver` for XC2C256-TQ144 CPLD device in location `/home/lab661/Documents/your-name/Digital-electronics-1/Labs/06-display_driver`

-2. Create a new VHDL module `mux_7seg` and copy + paste the following code template.
+2. Create a new VHDL module `mux_7seg` and copy/paste the following code template.

 ```vhdl
 ------------------------------------------------------------------------